 Skip WooCommerce Orders and Products

-If you are using the latest WooCommerce version, you can enable custom WooCommerce tables (HPOS) and skip most of the steps in this article and follow much simpler instructions.
+If you use the latest WooCommerce version, you can enable custom WooCommerce tables (HPOS) and skip most of the steps in this article and follow a simpler instructions.

 Read these two articles instead: